 The RSS Subscribers panel is available in all plans.

 Review the RSS Subscribers panel

-- In the Home Menu, click Analytics, and then click RSS Subscribers.
+- In the Home Menu, click Analytics, then click RSS Subscribers.

-Click the drop-down menu at the top of the graph to filter results if you have multiple blogs or RSS feeds on your site.
-Every Blog Page in Squarespace has its own RSS feed.
+- Click the drop-down menu on the top-left of the panel if you have multiple blogs or RSS feeds on your site.
+Every Blog Page on your site has its own RSS feed.
 You can also view all.

 For podcasters using Squarespace

-Traffic from iTunes is included as traffic to your podcast’s RSS feed.
+Traffic from Apple Podcasts is included as traffic to your podcast’s RSS feed.
 Note that this doesn’t measure your podcast subscribers - it’s only a measure of traffic.